The Setup π οΈ

 and create your first API key.

-, and your Content Preview API - access token
+Content Delivery API - access token, and your Content Preview API - access token.

-in that same dropdown menu and create your first CMA token (or personal access token as says the modal).
+Now please navigate to CMA tokens in that same dropdown menu and create your first CMA token (or personal access token as says the modal).

 You can set the expiration date to whenever you feel comfortable.
-This token will not be used by your application, so don’t worry about it
+This token will not be used by your application, so donβt worry about it

 expiring and breaking your app.
 When Contentful shows it to you, copy it down.
 You will only ever see its value once.